Tebybee8/MECA482_BallNPlate_Team2/README.md

 The goal was to design a control system that allows the user to put a ball anywhere on the plate and have the servo motors position the ball in the center of the plate, as well as designating a location for the system to balance the ball.

-## 2. Mathematical Model/System Requirements
+## 2. Mathematical Model and System Requirements

 Mathematical model: